-A paleontological locality records search was recently conducted for the Ramona Webster Project by the Western Science Center (WSC) in Hemet (Radford 2021; Appendix B).
-The Ramona Webster Project is located approximately one and a half miles south of the current project.
-The records search indicated there are no known fossil localities within the project or within a onemile radius; however, Pleistocene-aged sedimentary deposits within Riverside County are considered to be of high paleontological sensitivity.
+A paleontological locality records search was conducted for the Ramona Gateway Project by the Western Science Center (WSC) in Hemet (Radford 2021; Appendix B).
+The records search indicated there are no known fossil localities within the Project site or within a one-mile radius; however, Pleistocene-aged sedimentary deposits within Riverside County are considered to be of high paleontological sensitivity.
 The fossil bones of Pleistocene-aged mammals have been recovered from similar deposits in the region.
-In the records search letter, Radford (2021) concluded:
+In the record search letter, Radford (2021) concluded:

-Any fossils recovered from the Ramona Webster Project area would be scientifically significant.
+Any fossils recovered from the Ramona Webster [Ramona Gateway] Project area would be scientifically significant.
 Excavation activity associated with development of the area has the potential to impact the paleontologically sensitive Pleistocene alluvial units and it is the recommendation of the Western Science Center that a paleontological resource mitigation plan be put in place to monitor, salvage, and curate any recovered fossils associated with the current study area.